MazinAl-Z/twaiq-tasks/README.md

 # twaiq-tasks
-Just the stuf i did 4 twaiq academy tasks - quantom computing camp the oerpus of this repo is just for me to lurn how repos in github work
+<p>Just the stuf i did 4 <a hrif="https://tuwaiq.edu.sa/">twaiq academy tasks - Quantum Computing camp<a/> <br>
+Hhe oerpus of this repo is just for me to lurn how repos in github work </p>